merenlab/merenlab.org/software/anvio/help/programs/anvi-import-state/index.md

   display: true
 ---

-Import an anvi&#39;o state into a profile database..
+Import an anvi&#39;o state into a profile database.

 See **[program help menu](../../../vignette#anvi-import-state)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.